High-order operators

 Polynomial expressions

-The following table lists the most common Stevens operators in terms of polynomials in S+, S- and Sz.
+The following table lists all extended Stevens operators for k=2, 4 and 6 in terms of polynomials in S+, S- and Sz.
 A more general list of extended Stevens operators (including odd k) can be found in Altshuler/Kozyrev.
 Abragam/Bleaney contains only a partial, but compatible list.
-Ryabov (1999) gives a formula for computing Stevens operator polynomials for arbitrary 0<=k and -k<=q<=k.
+Ryabov (1999) gives a formula for computing Stevens operator polynomials for arbitrary k and q.

 [eqn]